kestra-io/docs/docs/developer-guide/best-practice/README.md

 Based on our observations, we have seen that in cases where there are **more than 100** tasks on a flow, we see a decrease in performance and longer executions.
 :::

 To avoid reaching these limits, you can easily create a sub-flow with [Flow](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Flow) passing arguments from parent to child.
-In this case, since the `Flow` create a new execution, the sub-flow tasks will be **isolated** and won't hurt performance.
+In this case, since the `Flow` creates a new execution, the sub-flow tasks will be **isolated** and won't hurt performance.

 ## Volume of data from your outputs
 Some tasks allow you to fetch results on outputs in order to be reused on the next tasks.
 While this is powerful, this **is not intended to be used to transport a lot of data!**
-For example with [Query](/plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.Query) from BigQuery, there is a parameter `fetch` that allow us to fetch a resultset as output.
+For example with [Query](/plugins/plugin-gcp/tasks/bigquery/io.kestra.plugin.gcp.bigquery.Query) from BigQuery, there is a parameter `fetch` that allows us to fetch a resultset as output.

 Imagine a big table with many mo / go of data.
 If you use `fetch`, the outputs will be on the execution object and will need to be serialized on each task state change.
-This is not the idea behind `fetch`, this serves mostly to query a few rows in order to use it on a [Switch](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Switch) or an [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) to loop over.
+This is not the idea behind `fetch`, this serves mostly to query a few rows to use it on a [Switch](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Switch) or an [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel) to loop over.

 ::: tip
 In most cases, there are counter properties called `stores` that can handle a large volume of data.
 These serve as storage within Kestra, and only the URL of the stored file is available as output.